objcio/articles/2015-02-10-image-formats.md

 Storing Data
 ------------

-As computers keep information as patterns of bits, anything we want to store and process needs to be representable in that way.
-The most fundamental representation is binary numbers, so that effectively we store other data in terms of numerical values.
-What the values actually mean, depends on what it is we represent, so in order to allow interpretation of the numerical values we need to know whether we are looking at text, image data, or sound files.
-The same numbers would mean very different things in those different contexts.

-Handling text is easy, as we have as letters/characters as a fundamental unit, and we have a mapping from number to character, in the early days via EBCDIC and ASCII.
-As the need arose to handle languages other than English life became a bit more complicated, and we now also have parts of characters as items, such as accents and other diacritics.
-But there is still a fairly straighforward one-to-one mapping.
+Storing text on a computer is easy.
+We have letters/characters as a fundamental unit, and there is a fairly straightforward mapping from a number to the character it encodes.
+This is not the case with graphical information.
+There are different ways to represent images, all with different pros and cons.

 Text is also linear, and one-dimensional.
-Leaving aside the question of what the directions is (left-to-right, right-to-left, or even top-to-bottom), all we need is to know what the next item in the sequence is.
+Leaving aside the question of what the text direction is, all we need is to know what the next item in the sequence is.

 Images are more complicated.
 For a start, they are two-dimensional, so we need to think about identifying where in our image a particular value is.
 Then, what is a value?
 Depending on what we want to capture, there are different ways of encoding graphical data.
 The most intuitive way these days seems to be as bitmap data, but that would not be very efficient if you wanted to deal with a collection of geometrical figures.
 A circle can be represented by three values (two coordinates and the radius), whereas a bitmap would not only be much larger in size, but also a rough approximation only.